The Suma buying group was set up as part of Transition Chester’s activities for a variety of reasons:

 We would suggest that people, whenever possible, support Chester’s recently established “no package shop” ‘Just Footprints’which is located in the Forum precinct in Northgate Street.

-Other retailers in the Chester area offering items from Suma on a retail basis (usually in packaged form) include:
+Other retailers in the Chester area also offering items from Suma on a retail basis (usually in packaged form) include:

 Imagine a workplace with no bosses, where everyone has equal pay and an equal say.